 Try searching in charity shops for something suitable or ask at home.
-If your fabric is loose, such as a t-shirt, you may have to use your embroidery hoop, but if your fabric is already tight, you shouldn't have to.
+If your fabric is loose, such as a T-shirt, you may have to use your embroidery hoop, but if your fabric is already tight, you shouldn't have to.

-Use the shisha technique above to stitch as many mirrors onto your chosen item as you like.
+Use the shisha techniques above to stitch as many mirrors onto your chosen item as you like.
 If your item has a pattern, try working the mirrors into the design, such as placing the mirrors in the centre of a flower or along the edge or centre of a pattern.

-Here in our project we have chosen a bag.
+For our project, we chose a bag.